alexpashevich/RL-intern-papers/README.md

 # RL-intern-papers

 A curated list of papers dedicated to reinforcement learning which can be useful during the internship.
 Each section consists of brief summaries of several papers on the topic.
-Some of the papers deserving in my opinion to be studied carefully are marked as **[highlight]**.
+In each sections papers are given in the chronological order.
+Some of the papers which in my opinion deserve to be studied carefully, are marked as **[highlight]**.
 The document consists of four sections from specific papers about grasping to general RL papers.

 ## Table of Contents